-We gather at our Sunday Night Prayer Service in order to express our full dependence upon God by gathering together weekly to seek His face in prayer as a congregation.
+We gather at 5:30PM for our Sunday Night Prayer Service in order to express our full dependence upon God by gathering together weekly to seek His face in prayer as a congregation.

 Why Gather as a Congregation to Pray?

 Reflections from Sinclair Ferguson on the lack of prayer and of the Church praying.